SamMcGreig/Angua3/Angua2/README.md

-**Angua Virus Pipeline**
+**Angua2 Virus Pipeline**

 **Note: This repository is no longering being suppoted.
-Please visit the Angua3 repo for the latest supported version of Angua https://fred.fera.co.uk/smcgreig/angua3)**
+Please visit the Angua3 repo for the latest supported version of Angua https://github.com/SamMcGreig/Angua32)**

 Angua is a pipeline for the discovery of viruses from short read RNA data.
 The pipeline follows the steps outlined below.